denis1stomin/okeears/README.md

 ## Security and compliance

 * Microsoft Azure Active Directory authentication.
-(Azure AD multifactor authentication (MFA) is supported out-of-the-box.)
+(Azure AD multifactor authentication (MFA) is supported out-of-the-box)
 * Graph API is used to retrieve organizational structure.
 * All the OKR data is stored in your organization's OneDrive account.
-(Currently OneDrive for Business is supported only.)
+(Currently OneDrive for Business is supported only)
 * OneNote API is used to store the data in human-readable format.
-(You can use the OKR information in other O365-integrated systems.)
+(You can use the OKR information in other O365-integrated systems.
+You can use OneNote mobile app on your phone)
 * GDPR compliant :) since OneDrive/OneNote is used as a backend solution.
 * Okeears is hosted in Azure as static web site.
 * All the source code is open-source!